CHIANG MAI TO THE GREAT WALL OF CHINA

 Arrival in China’s Ancient Capital

-Today is a longer but straightforward day of riding as we continue east to Xi’an, one of China’s most historically significant cities.
+From the Maijishan we take the old road to Baoji, riding along a scenic river and canyon.
+Remaining ride on the motorway to Xi’an.
+Xi’an, one of China’s most historically significant cities.
 As the eastern terminus of the ancient Silk Road and the capital of several dynasties, Xi’an holds a central place in Chinese history and culture.

 After arrival, there’s time to relax and prepare for a full day of exploration tomorrow.